ankane/eps/README.md

 model.predict_probability(data)
 ```

-> Naive Bayes is known to produce poor probability estimates, so stick with LightGBM if you need this
+Naive Bayes is known to produce poor probability estimates, so stick with LightGBM if you need this.

 ## Validation Options